fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 // Chart Configuration
 const dataSource = {
   chart: {
     caption: "Countries With Most Oil Reserves [2017-18]", //Set the chart caption
     subCaption: "In MMbbl = One Million barrels", //Set the chart subcaption
     xAxisName: "Country", //Set the x-axis name
     yAxisName: "Reserves (MMbbl)", //Set the y-axis name
     numberSuffix: "K",
     theme: "fusion" //Set the theme for your chart
   },
   // Chart Data - from step 2
-  "data": chartData
+  data: chartData
 };
 ```

 > The `type` attribute in the chartConfigs object signifies the type of chart being rendered.
 Have a look at different chart types with their aliases [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).

 ## Render the chart